Hamilton, New Zealand: Bridges

+Funding for a walking and cycling bridge over the Waikato River that would connect Memorial Park to the CBD was re-allocated in Hamilton City Council's 2024-2034 Long Term Plan.

 Buses

-Hamilton has buses linking the CBD to most of its suburbs and an Orbiter service linking many of those suburbs to each other, to suburban shopping centres, the hospital, university, etc.
+Hamilton has buses linking the CBD to most of its suburbs.
+It also has three high-frequency bus services named Orbiter, Comet and the newly created Meteor service.
+The Orbiter service loops Hamilton City in both clockwise and anti-clockwise directions connecting Rotokauri Transport Hub, Rototuna, Chartwell, University, CBD South, Hospital, Dinsdale and Wintec Rotokauri Campus.
+The Comet service runs north to south and vice-versa connecting the southern suburbs to the Hospital, CBD, Transport Centre, Te Rapa and The Base shopping centre.
+The Meteor service runs east to west and vice-versa connecting the south-eastern suburbs to the University, Hamilton East, CBD, Transport Centre, western suburbs, Wintec Rotokauri and the Rotokauri Transport Hub.
+The high frequency buses run every 15 minutes during peak times.

 Rail

 Stations

-Hamilton's station is located in Frankton at the junction of the East Coast Main Trunk line (ECMT) and the North Island Main Trunk line (NIMT).
+Hamilton City has two railway stations, both servicing the Auckland to Waikato train service, Te Huia.
+The Rotokauri station (also known as the Rotokauri Transport Hub) is located in Rotokauri behind The Base shopping centre in Hamilton North.
+The main Hamilton station is located in Frankton at the junction of the East Coast Main Trunk line (ECMT) and the North Island Main Trunk line (NIMT).
 A disused platform on the ECMT lies beneath the CBD.

 In 2006, a study was done into a possible re-introduction of daily commuter train services to Auckland and the benefits that might flow from it.
 The new service, dubbed Te Huia, commenced on 6 April 2021.

 Freight

 Hamilton's rail network serves as a major hub for the distribution of dairy products to the ports of Auckland and Tauranga.
 This hub is located on Crawford St, on land that was formerly part of the Te Rapa Marshalling Yard, just north of the locomotive depot.
 Te Rapa is at the northern end of the 25 kV AC 50 Hz electrification between Hamilton and Palmerston North.